-After hitting from a bunker, be sure to rake where you walked and the area from where you hit.
-Do not leave the rake lying in the sand.

-Replace all divots-turf that is ripped up after a shot (usually with an iron).

-Use a divot tool to repair your ball mark or others' ball marks after hitting to a green.
+- Be respectful of • After hitting from a bunker, be sure to rake where you walked and the area the golf course from where you hit.
+Do not leave the wherever you rake lying in the sand. • Replace all divots-turf that is ripped up play.
+Dispose of - after a shot (usually with an iron). - Use a divot tool to repair your ball mark or others' ball marks after hitting to a green.
 This not only keeps the surface smooth for upcoming players but also helps the grass heal.
 Repair any spike marks (many courses do not allow metal spikes) and walk carefully on greens.
-Do not drag your feet.

-Avoid unnecessary practice swings to avoid damaging turf during the swing.
+Do not drag your feet. - · Avoid unnecessary practice swings to avoid damaging turf during the swing.